Maldives envoy Ibrahim Shaheeb bats for more connectivity & tourists from India

 WION: In Maldives, we saw elements calling for an attack on the Indian High Commission.
 This raises concern.
 We saw action by the Maldives police and also statements by Maldives foreign ministry and political parties, your reaction?

 High Commissioner Shaheeb: From Maldivian point of view, safety and security of diplomats and diplomatic missions is a high priority.
 We will not tolerate any sort of incitement into these things, and as you rightly said, we have taken necessary actions and the perpetrators will be brought to justice.
-Police have arrested the person who has incited violence, we will continue to monitor and provide safety for all diplomats.
+Police have arrested the person who tried to incite violence, we will continue to monitor and provide safety for all diplomats.

 WION: Indians like to go to Maldives, Indian celebrities have been regularly posting pictures on instagram, how do you view this love or popularity for Maldives in India?